Norditech-AB/STELLA/docs/Getting_Started.rst

 Congratulations on setting up STELLA!
 Now, you're ready to dive deeper:

+- Explore more default agents provided in :file:`/app/agents/DefaultAgents` to get a feel for STELLA's capabilities.
 - Learn how to create your first agent in the :doc:`agents/Creating_a_new_Agent` guide.
 - Explore advanced CLI commands in the :doc:`cli/index` section.